inspec/inspec-aws/docs/resources/aws_vpcs.md

 The control will pass if the `describe` returns at least one result.

-Use `should_not` to test the entity should not exist
+Use `should` to test that the entity exists.

     describe aws_vpcs do
       it { should exist }
     end

+Use `should_not` to test the entity does not exist.

     describe aws_vpcs.where( <property> : <value>) do
       it { should_not exist }